Skip to content

 • Take the foot in both hands.

-• Hold the exercise for 3 x 30 seconds.
+• Hold the exercise 3 × 30 seconds.

 Calf muscles

-• Starting position in a lunge.
+• Start in a lunge position.

-• 3 x 30 seconds per side.
+• 3 × 30 seconds per side.

 Fascia roller

-• Perform the exercise slowly and in a controlled manner.
+• Perform the exercise slowly and controlled.

 • 3 minutes per foot.